huangsam/terraform-aws/network/README.md

 - Simple network ACL for all subnets
 - Security groups for common EC2 use cases

-## Side notes

-[Click here](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/1.37.0) to see a similar implementation from the Terraform maintainers.
-Here are some noteworthy differences concerning their module:

-- Supports variable availability zones
-- Does not create security groups out of the box
-- Relies on the default network ACL

 ## Usage

 Import placeholder settings into the working directory:

     make config-us

+You will be given the following files:

+- `terraform.tfvars`
+- `backend.ini`
+- `data.tf`

-You will be given `terraform.tfvars` and `backend.ini` which represent settings for inputs and state storage.
-After configuring both files, go ahead and initialize the workspace:
+These represent settings for inputs and state storage.
+Configure them and initialize the workspace:

     make init